georapbox/barcode-scanner/README.md

 - Implement a list to track scanned ingredients.
 - Add expiration timers to each ingredient, potentially using national average data.
 - Store the ingredient list in a database.
-- Develop logic for suggesting recipes based on the user’s available ingredients.
+- Develop logic for suggesting recipes based on the user's available ingredients.

 **List of which project parts will be worked on by which team member(s):**